saiprathappirangi/Devsecops/Projects/AWS Multi‑Tier Scalable Architecture/Images/Multi-Tier-Architecture.md

 ---

 ### VPC in AWS:
-* VPC = Virtual Private Cloud
+- **VPC (Virtual Private Cloud)**
-* You can have multiple VPCs in an AWS region (max.
-5 per region – soft limit)
+  - You can have multiple VPCs in an AWS region
-* Max.
-CIDR per VPC is 5, for each CIDR:
-* Min. size is /28 (16 IP addresses)
-* Max. size is /16 (65536 IP addresses)
+    - Maximum: 5 per region (soft limit)
+    - Maximum CIDR blocks per VPC: 5
+  - CIDR block size limits:
+    - Minimum: `/28` → 16 IP addresses
+    - Maximum: `/16` → 65,536 IP addresses

 * Because VPC is private, only the Private IPv4 ranges are allowed:
              * 10.0.0.0 – 10.255.255.255 (10.0.0.0/8)
              * 172.16.0.0 – 172.31.255.255 (172.16.0.0/12)